 Bulgaria Celebrates National Day of Culture and Slavic Script

-Bulgarians from around the country and the world are paying tribute Monday, May 24, to the deed of Saint Cyril and Saint Methodius, the creators of the Cyrillic alphabet.
+Bulgarians from around the country and the world pay tribute Saturday, May 24, to the legacy of Saint Cyril and Saint Methodius, the creators of the Cyrillic alphabet.

 Bulgaria celebrates May 24 as the day of the Bulgarian Education and Culture and Slavic Script, the official Day of Holy Brothers St. Cyril and St. Methodius - the Byzantine scholars who wrote the first Slavic alphabet in 855 A.D., and translated into Old Bulgarian the Bible and the religious literature of Orthodox Christianity.

-The first celebration in commemoration of Sts Cyril and Methodius occurred 156 years ago in a Plovdiv school, currently after the name of the Saints.
+The first celebration in commemoration of Sts Cyril and Methodius occurred 158 years ago in a Plovdiv school, currently bearing the name of the Saints.

 Bulgaria celebrates May 24 as an official holiday under a decision of the National Assembly dated 30 March 1990.

-The brothers were born in Thessalonica, in 827 and 826 respectively.
+The brothers were born in Thessaloniki, in 827 and 826 respectively.
 Both were outstanding scholars, theologians, and linguists.

 Pope John Paul II proclaimed the two Sts Cyril and Methodius Co-patrons of Europe together with St Benedict of Norcia in 1980.

 The Cyrillic alphabet has been in existence for more than eleven centuries, but it was introduced for the first time in the European Union after Bulgaria obtained full membership in 2007.
 The Bulgarian language brought the total number of "linguae europeae" to 23.
 With its adoption the alphabets in use across the Union got enlarged by one more - the Cyrillic.